undermad/diet-generator-api/README.md

 ![BMRAttributes Code screenshot](/screenshots/bmrattributes_code_ss.png)

-The `BaseMetabolicRate` object created by `MacroCalculator` contains actual value and the one method calculateTDEE that take one parameter `ActiveLevel`.
-Based on provided activity level base metabolic rated is multiplied and the result is returned as `BigDecimal`.
+The `BaseMetabolicRate` object, created by the `MacroCalculator`, contains the actual value and has a single method, `calculateTDEE`.
+This method takes one parameter, `ActiveLevel`.
+Based on the provided activity level, the base metabolic rate is multiplied, and the result is returned as a `BigDecimal`.

 ![BaseMetabolicRate Code screenshot](/screenshots/basemetabolicrate_code_ss.png)